1) Choosing the Wrong Form of Business (or not choosing at all)

 Firing an employee is not fun, but sometimes it may be the only alternative.
 Make sure you have a good job description, a fair employee review process, and a well-documented employee file, and be sure that the decision to let the employee go is based on the merits of the employee’s performance and your company’s needs.
 If you have to let an employee go, make sure you do it in a respectful way and do not embarrass him or her.

-John Henderson is an attorney with Henderson & Henderson.
-He focuses his practice on business law and enjoys helping startups position for long-term success.
-For questions, contact him at email@example.com.
+John Henderson is a business attorney with Henderson & Henderson.
+He focuses his Charleston, SC practice on business law and enjoys helping startups position for long-term success.
+For questions, contact John.